arics07/arics07/README.md

 <br>

 - 🌍  I'm based in La Plata, Argentina.
-- 🔭 I’m currently working on: developing a Node.js server for an API
 - :speaking_head: Languages I speak: English, Spanish, Italian
 - 📫 How to reach me: Feel free to connect with me on Instagram @ariaufnaxos